 Best Fruits: Dates and Figs

-Dates – considered a superfood in Ayurveda, these sweet treats are a high in vitamins minerals and antioxidants.
-Dates are a nuterative tonic that will nourish both your depleted tissues and your immune system.
+Dates – considered a superfood in Ayurveda, these sweet treats are high in vitamins minerals, and antioxidants.
+Dates are a nutritive tonic that will nourish both your depleted tissues and your immune system.
 They can also help replenish your milk supply and promote a peaceful state of mind.

-These sweet fruits can reduce your chances of constipation as well as reduce any inflammation in the digestive tract, including hemorrhoids.
+These healthy postpartum snacks can reduce your chances of constipation as well as reduce any inflammation in the digestive tract, including hemorrhoids.

 Best Nuts and Seeds: Almonds and Sesame

-It is best to soak them overnight and peel off the skin, which is difficult on the digestion.
+It is best to soak them overnight and peel off the skin, which is difficult for digestion.

-Sesame Seeds – makes its second appearance in this list due to more amazing rejuvenative qualities of this special little seed!
-Sesame promotes healthy milk production, helps rejuvenate your reproductive organs, as well as strengthens your bones, teeth and hair.
+Sesame Seeds – makes its second appearance in this list due to more amazing rejuvenating qualities of this special little seed!
+Sesame promotes healthy milk production, helps rejuvenate your reproductive organs, as well as strengthens your bones, and teeth, and helps postpartum hair loss.

 Best Veggies: Fennel and Yam

 Fennel Bulb – a nursing mother’s best friend, fennel increases breast tissue as well as encourages a healthy milk supply.
-It’s sweetness has a cooling effect which helps calm the mind and soothe the nerves.
-Fennel bulb is great replacement for celery in soups and stews.
+Its sweetness has a cooling effect which helps calm the mind and soothe the nerves.
+Fennel bulb is a great replacement for celery in soups and stews.

-Yam – grounding, nourishing and sweet as well as tonifying to the female reproductive system.
+Yam – grounding, nourishing, and sweet as well as a tonic for the female reproductive system.
 Yams are preferred over sweet potatoes, which can be too drying after birth.